core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
 The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.

-With the exception of the public key of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
+With the exception of the public key of the sender endpoint and the possibly associated pairwise keys, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
 The public keys in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 A public key can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

+For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
+Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g. due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
-When this happens the endpoint has to delete a current Recipient Context to install the new one.
+When this happens, the endpoint has to delete a current Recipient Context to install the new one.
 It is up to the application to define policies for selecting the current Recipient Context to delete.
 A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

-For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
-Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

 ## Pairwise Keys ## {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
-This section specifies the derivation of "pairwise keys", for use in the pairwise mode of Group OSCORE defined in {{sec-pairwise-protection}}.
+This section specifies the derivation of "pairwise keys", for use in the pairwise mode defined in {{sec-pairwise-protection}}.

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}

 Using the Group OSCORE Security Context (see {{sec-context}}), a group member can derive AEAD keys to protect point-to-point communication between itself and any other endpoint in the group.
 The same AEAD algorithm as in the group mode is used.
 The key derivation of these so-called pairwise keys follows the same construction as in Section 3.2.1 of {{RFC8613}}:

 ~~~~~~~~~~~
+Pairwise Sender Key    = HKDF(Sender Key, Shared Secret, info, L)
 Pairwise Recipient Key = HKDF(Recipient Key, Shared Secret, info, L)
-Pairwise Sender Key    = HKDF(Sender Key, Shared Secret, info, L)
 ~~~~~~~~~~~

 where:

+* The Pairwise Sender Key is the AEAD key for processing outgoing messages addressed to endpoint X.

 * The Pairwise Recipient Key is the AEAD key for processing incoming messages from endpoint X.

-* The Pairwise Sender Key is the AEAD key for processing outgoing messages addressed to endpoint X.

 * HKDF is the HKDF algorithm specified by Secret Derivation Algorithm from the Common Context (see {{ssec-common-context-dh-alg}}).

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. The Shared Secred is used as Input Keying Material (IKM) in the HKDF.

-* The Recipient Key and the public key are from the Recipient Context associated to endpoint X. The Recipient Key is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

 * The Sender Key and private key are from the Sender Context.
 The Sender Key is used as salt in the HKDF, when deriving the Pairwise Sender Key.

+* The Recipient Key and the public key are from the Recipient Context associated to endpoint X. The Recipient Key is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. The Shared Secret is used as Input Keying Material (IKM) in the HKDF.

-* info and L are defined as in Section 3.2.1 of {{RFC8613}}.
+* info and L are as defined in Section 3.2.1 of {{RFC8613}}.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.

-After establishing a partially or completely new Security Context (see {{sec-group-key-management}} and {{ssec-sec-context-persistence}}), the old pairwise keys MUST be deleted.
+After establishing a partially or completely new Security Context (see {{ssec-sec-context-persistence}} and {{sec-group-key-management}}), the old pairwise keys MUST be deleted.
 Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient Keys when deriving new pairwise keys.

 As long as any two group members preserve the same asymmetric keys, their Diffie-Hellman shared secret does not change across updates of the group keying material.